How to Sample When Making Music

 Combine Various Sources

 A lot of the time you may just find a sample in a single piece of audio that you use as the basis of your song.
-You’ll then add other instruments (like drum sounds or synth vsts) on top of that.
+You’ll then add other instruments like drum sounds or synth vsts (here are the best ones) on top of that.

 But you’re not limited to just using one piece of audio for your sample(s).
 You can try taking multiple different songs or audio recordings and take samples from each of them.
 Then you’d combine them all into one song.